JTCyberTech/Cybersecurity-Home-Labs/Tryhackme/CTF/The Greenholt Phish.md

 #

-What email address will receive a reply to this email?
+Question 4: What email address will receive a reply to this email?

 `info.mutawamarine@mail.com`